Find Affordable College Courses

 96 Yearly Graduations

-New York University is the 5th most popular school in the nation for students seeking a master's degree in English language and literature.
+New York University comes in at #5 on our list of the most popular colleges offering master's degrees in english language & literature.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 96 master's degrees were handed out to English language and literature majors at NYU.
-Of these students, 61% were women and 28% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 96 people received their master's degree in english language & literature from NYU.
+Of these students, 66% were women and 24% were members of underrepresented racial-ethnic groups.
+New York University english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.

 #6